 Some broader trends experienced across Australia directly affect the already strained nursing workforce, such as:

-Our changing population demographic.
-The ageing population, as well as increasing health problems such as chronic disease and mental illness, has an obvious impact on the demand for nurses.
-Not only does it require a larger number of nurses, but also nurses who are able to step into areas of specialisation and responsibility.
+- - Changing population demographics.
+The ageing population and increasing health problems such as chronic disease and mental illness, have an obvious impact on the demand for nurses.
+Not only does it require a larger number of nurses, but also for nurses who are able to step into areas of specialisation and responsibility.
 Critical care, renal, older people and community nursing are all examples of areas where specialists are needed.

-The increase in technology and innovation.
+- - The increase in technology and innovation.
 On the flip side, technological advancements can alleviate the strain on nurses - or at least change the way they need to deliver care.
-Self-monitoring systems are a great example of this, whereby patients can manage a significant portion of their care on their own with minimal assistance from a nurse.
-This will take a lot of pressure off, but will also mean they need to develop new ways to interact with and provide care to patients.
+Self-monitoring systems are a great example of this, whereby patients can manage a significant portion of their care independently with minimal assistance from a nurse.
+This will take a lot of pressure off but it will also mean they need to develop new ways to interact with and provide care to patients.
 Rehabilitation programs can be operated online, for example, opening up new opportunities for nursing and other healthcare professionals.

 Forecasted wage increases show it’s not all doom and gloom

-There’s a real need for not just a greater volume of nursing professionals, but also healthcare professionals who are highly-skilled and can apply their expertise across a range of health conditions and contexts.
+There’s a real need for a greater volume of nursing professionals and healthcare professionals who are highly skilled and can apply their expertise across a range of health conditions and contexts.
 Current and future nurses can really benefit from making sure they have these skills to help them carve out rewarding careers and improve their earning potential.
 Deloitte Access Economics predicts a nurse with postgraduate qualifications can attract a salary in the region of AU$111,235 in 2021-22.
 That's an increase of 14% since 2016/17.

 What does this mean for nursing professionals now and in the future?

-A Master in Nursing allows healthcare professionals to learn much-needed skills in a fast-tracked way.
+A Master of Nursing allows healthcare professionals to learn much-needed skills in a fast-tracked way.
 Nurses with postgraduate qualifications are typically more well-rounded, self-assured and ready to tackle the dynamic - and shifting - demands of the Australian healthcare system.
 Postgraduate qualifications give nurses additional leadership skills to empower them with enthusiasm to make changes and influence nursing care in a way that makes a real difference to people.
 The exciting aspect of doing a postgraduate program is the opportunities to shape nursing for the future and be a part of improving the health of the nation.

 The nursing profession is facing a dynamic future.
-It’s important for practitioners to stay adaptable and open to change, in order to best serve an ageing and changing population, and best utilise new technologies as they become available.
+It’s important for practitioners to stay adaptable and open to change to best serve an ageing and changing population and best utilise new technologies as they become available.
 Nurses have shown their ability to adapt to rapid change and take on new ways of working at a pace during the global pandemic.
 By harnessing their enthusiasm in a postgraduate degree, nurses will be able to make a difference as they adapt to the changing global demand in healthcare.